Auri-Fex/Halcova/halcova/stories/03_the_constrained_story_v3.md

 Àrnnav found a spot across the street, in the shadow of a bakery's awning, and watched.

 Servants came and went.
 A carriage arrived, discharged packages, departed.
-Through an upper window, she caught glimpses of movement—people preparing for Pattern Day, living their comfortable lives, unaware that anything was wrong.
+Through an upper window, she caught glimpses of movement—people living their comfortable lives, unaware that anything was wrong.

 Then the front door opened, and a girl stepped out.